Feb. 2: First confirmed death outside China, in the Philippines.

 • U.S. and Canada close borders to all nonessential traffic.
 Trump suspends refugee admissions.

-• Trump also signs the Families First Coronavirus Response Act, with provisions for paid sick leave, free testing and expanded unemployment benefits.
+• Congress finalizes Families First Coronavirus Response Act, with provisions for paid sick leave, free testing and expanded unemployment benefits.
+Trump signs it the same day.

 • Trump promotes use of hydroxychloroquine as a treatment for COVID-19 at a White House daily coronavirus briefing.